-In Quarter 4 of 2021 the town began monitor for PFAS (Per-and Polyfluoroalkyl Substances) as required by MassDEP at our two points of entry into the distribution system.
-The results from this monitoring period as well as educational and health language pertaining to PFAS can be found throughout this report.
+In Quarter 4 of 2021 the town began monitoring for PFAS (Per-and Polyfluoroalkyl Substances) as required by MassDEP at our two points of entry into the distribution system.
+The results from the 2022 annual monitoring period as well as educational and health language pertaining to PFAS can be found throughout this report.
+As of December 2022, we are monitoring PFAS at the Lincoln Street Well monthly, and the Gravelly Pond WTF annually - per the MassDEP issued sampling plan.

-The most recent Sanitary Survey was conducted in July 2020 by MassDEP and there were no violations, however there were recommendations implemented as a result of the survey.
-The Moses Hill Standpipe was last inspected in June of 2018, and was found to be in very good condition.
+The most recent Sanitary Survey was conducted in July 2020 by MassDEP and there were no violations, however there were recommendations that were implemented in prior years as a result of the survey.
+The Moses Hill Standpipe was last inspected and cleaned by Underwater Solutions Inc. in January 2023 and was found to be in good condition.